micro-os-plus/micro-os-plus-iii/README.md

 ## Maintainer info

-This page is addressed to developers who plan to include this source library into their own projects.
+This page is addressed to developers who plan to include this source code library into their own projects.

 For maintainer info, please see the